-Visitors to The Ridge Motorsports Park should be aware:
+Visitors to The Ridge Motorsports Park:

 - Take I-5 (Olympia) to exit for Hwy 101 north.
 Follow for 26 miles, past Shelton, and turn left on West Dayton Airport Road (Hwy 102, Look for State Patrol Academy signs).
 Follow about 1 mile, turn right on Eells Hill Road.
-Track will be on right side of road. - 2.
-You may cross the track BETWEEN RACES ONLY, near the entrance of the hot pits, ONLY AS DIRECTED BY THE OFFICIAL.
+Track will be on right side of road. - You may cross the track BETWEEN RACES ONLY, near the entrance of the hot pits, ONLY AS DIRECTED BY THE OFFICIAL.
 Because of the insurance coverage, race officials are directed to ask all non-race personnel to leave the racetrack surface area.
-If immediate danger is indicated, race officials will have the race stopped and/or spectators removed from the premises. - 3.
+If immediate danger is perceived, race officials will have the race stopped and/or spectators removed from the premises. - 3.
 Spectator parking is south of the paddock area.
+NO

-NO spectator vehicles are allowed into the infield at any time. - 4.
-Racing fuel is NOT guaranteed to be available, so bring your own. - 5.
+- spectator vehicles are allowed into the infield at any time.
+Racing fuel is NOT guaranteed to be available, so bring your own.
 Racing engines may be started before 9:00am.
+No firearms of any kind are permitted.
+4.

+- 5.

+- 6.

-2013 CONTINGENCY PROGRAM INFORMATION
+2016 CONTINGENCY PROGRAM INFORMATION

-WMRRA's contingency program for 2013 is not yet finalized, but below is the list of companies who participated in WMRRA's 2012 contingency program.
-Most or all of these companies will be back in the 2013 program:
+WMRRA's contingency program for 2016 is not yet finalized, but below is the list of companies who participated in WMRRA's 2015 contingency program.
+Most or all of these companies will be back in the 2016 program: